Kristy Sakano

 Robotics | Formal Verification | Cyber-Physical Systems | Autonomy

-Hi! 👋🏼 I’m a 3rd year PhD student in Computer Science at the University of Maryland, College Park, where I’m advised by Dr. Mumu Xu.
 I’m broadly interested in formal verification and model checking for autonomous cyber-physical systems that operate in messy, real-world environments.
-My work combines human feedback, Signal Temporal Logic (STL), and vision-language models (VLMs) to encode informal human rules as formal specifications and enforce them at runtime.
-The goal is to make autonomous robots safe and trustworthy in unstructured outdoor environments ![]()
+My work combines human feedback, Signal Temporal Logic (STL), and vision-language models (VLMs) to encode informal human rules as formal specifications and enforce them at runtime 🤖

-This past summer (2025), I completed an internship at the National Consortium for the Study of Terrorism and Responses to Terrorism (START) where I co-authored a white paper examining ideologically motivated cybercrimes and their intersection with modern conflict, psychology, and state involvement.
-My technical contributions included analyzing cyber-attack patterns in the 21st century, modeling state involvement in hacktivist cells, assessing emerging cyber threats, and developing defensive strategies.
+This past summer (2025), I interned at National Consortium for the Study of Terrorism and Responses to Terrorism (START), co-authoring a white paper examining ideologically motivated cybercrimes and their intersection with modern conflict, psychology, and state involvement.

-Before my PhD, I worked as an Operations Research Analyst and Autonomous Systems Scientist in the AI & Autonomy Applications Division at NAWCAD Patuxent River (2018-2024).
-I also served as a visiting scientist at NASA Goddard (2021) and the Naval Research Laboratory (2019).
-I earned my MS in Computer Science with a focus on Computational Perception & Robotics at Georgia Tech through their Online Master of Science in Computer Science (OMSCS) program in 2023, and a BS in Physics with Astrophysics concentration from the University of North Carolina at Chapel Hill in 2018.
+Before my PhD, I worked at NAWCAD Patuxent River (2018-2024) as an Operations Research Analyst and Autonomous Systems Scientist, where I collaborated as a visiting scientist with NASA Goddard (2021) and interned at the Naval Research Laboratory (2019).
+I earned my MS in Computer Science with a focus on Computational Perception & Robotics at Georgia Tech through their Online Master of Science in Computer Science (OMSCS) program in 2023 🐝, and a BS in Physics with Astrophysics concentration from the University of North Carolina at Chapel Hill in 2018 🐏

 news